The state’s molluscan fauna was first catalogued by

 throughout the state in connection with their water quality monitoring

-macrobenthos samples taken 1989 – 1994, from which I
+macrobenthos samples taken 1989 – 1994, and extensive records and

 at Clemson University, which included 31 freshwater snail records among